Orpheus and Fast Talking

 of TTS voices.

-Microsoft SAPI 4 and SAPI 5 are the established interfaces for TTS for
+Microsoft SAPI 5 is the established interface for TTS on

-Microsoft Windows and are compatible with most talking applications.
+Microsoft Windows systems and is compatible with most talking applications running on

 Meridian One is grateful for all help and advice received in the development of Orpheus now